According to a recent prediction made by eMarketer, the spending through online shopping is expected to reach $27 trillion by 2020.

 2– All about the mobile

 Mobile commerce first had its breakthrough around 2015, but in this year we can expect to see it go to a whole other level.
-It is predicted that mobile ecommerce sales will increase to nearly £30 billion in 2017 and this growth is expected to continue.
+It is predicted that mobile ecommerce sales will increase to nearly $2.32 trillion in 2019 and this growth is expected to continue.

 eMarketer says that this growth is being driven by larger mobile screens, better user experiences, improved mobile search etc. among other things.